-Nadia Boujarwah is the Co-Founder and CEO of Dia&Co, the only retail service dedicated to meeting the plus size community's full range of style needs
+We caught up with Nadia Boujarwah, the co-founder and CEO of Dia&Co, a retail service dedicated to meeting the plus size community's full range of style needs.

 A lifelong fashionista, Nadia was driven to found Dia&Co by the belief that style can act as a catalyst for self-love.
 Prior to founding Dia&Co, Nadia worked as an investment banker at Perella Weinberg Partners and most recently served as COO and CFO of New York-based jewelry brand Frieda and Nellie.
 Nadia was the first Kuwaiti woman to graduate from Harvard Business School, and she also holds a B.Sc. in Economics from the University of Pennsylvania.